Blue Blocker Lenses and Beating the Blue Light Blues

 Even more powerful than Blue-Violet light is Ultraviolet Light, X-Rays, and Gamma Rays.
 Ultraviolet light, also known as UV light, is invisible to the human eye and can cause cancer!
 It’s the reason why we wear sunblock and sunglasses when we’re out in the sun and its wavelengths range from around 10-380 nm.

 Ever notice how a little sunshine can improve your mood?
 That’s because moderate exposure to certain types of blue light is essential to your well-being, and along with elevating your mood, it can make you feel more alert and even help with memory.
-Blue light exposure also keeps your biological clock ticking on time – one of the biggest sources of blue light is the sun, and when it sets, your body takes the hint that it’s time to start getting ready for sleep.
+Blue light exposure also keeps your biological clock ticking on time – one of the biggest sources of blue light is the sun, and when it sets, your body takes the hint that it’s time to start getting ready for a restful night of sleep.

 Prolonged and constant exposure to blue light can cause your eyes discomfort such as strain and glare.
 Also, since blue light is important in regulating our circadian rhythms by letting our body’s natural clock know when it’s time to sleep, too much blue light exposure right before bed will negatively affect the quality of your sleep and can make you feel more tired and less alert the next day.
 This is becoming an increasing issue as some of the main sources of blue light (aside from the sun) are our electronic devices (such as your smartphone, notebook, TV, and computer).
-That’s why you should think twice about using your phone and computer right before bed!
+That’s why you should use blue blocker lenses and think twice about using your phone and computer right before bed!